SpirosDR1/Qubex-PQC-Benchmarks/README.md

 ## Core Architecture: The "Zero L1 Impact" Paradigm

-QUBEX Sentinel sits as a non-invasive interceptor layer between the Sequencer and the Batcher, ensuring PQC integrity without modifying the consensus logic.
+QUBEX Sentinel operates as a non-invasive interceptor layer between the Sequencer and the Batcher, securing L2s against "Harvest Now, Decrypt Later" threats without modifying existing consensus logic.

-Integrating PQC directly on-chain inflates gas costs and state bloat to unsustainable levels.
+Integrating PQC directly on-chain forces unsustainable gas inflation and state bloat.
 QUBEX solves this via a decoupled pre-batcher execution:

-1. Intercept: The middleware wraps the op-node (sequencer).
+1. Intercept: The middleware wraps the op-node sequencer, capturing transactions before they enter the mempool
-2. Verify: NIST-standard ML-DSA-87 signatures are mathematically verified in sub-millisecond latency.
+2. Verify: NIST-standard ML-DSA-87 signatures are mathematically validated in ~0.17ms
-3. Compress: Only verified state data reaches the op-batcher.
+3. Compress: Only cryptographically verified, quantum-resistant payloads reach the op-batcher

-4. Result: Absolute PQC integrity on L2 with zero bytes of PQC overhead added to L1 calldata.
+Result: Absolute PQC integrity on L2 with zero bytes of overhead added to L1 calldata.
+We enable post-quantum security at the speed of legacy ECDSA

 ---